oracle/weblogic-deploy-tooling/documentation/1.9/content/samples/targetservers-model.md

   }
 }
 ```
-If you wish to specify which dynamic server group to target to a dynamic server, add DynamicClusterServerGroupTargetingLimits to the domainInfo of your model.
-This entry can coexist with managed servers defined in ServerGroupTargetingLimits.
+If you wish to specify which dynamic server group to target to a dynamic server, add `DynamicClusterServerGroupTargetingLimits` to the `domainInfo` of your model.
+This entry can coexist with managed servers defined in `ServerGroupTargetingLimits`.
 ```yaml
 domainInfo:
     AdminUserName: weblogic